ChazizTech/Botr4ppa/README.md

 # Botr4ppaJS

-To make a command start the file with this
+This is the command structure below, to make a command put it in the commands folder and name it `commandname.js`

 ```js
 module.exports = {